Skyler White: Part 2

-When Hank deduces that Walt is a drug kingpin, he goes to Skyler under the assumption she was forced to keep quiet, but she refuses to give evidence.
+When Hank deduces that Walt is a drug lord, he goes to Skyler under the assumption she was forced to keep quiet, but she refuses to give evidence.
 When Hank tells Marie, she meets with Skyler and is outraged to learn Skyler knew about Walt's activities before Hank was shot.
 Marie threatens to take Holly with her but leaves the baby behind at Hank's insistence.
 When Hank is killed after arresting Walt, Skyler, believing Walt to be the killer, demands that he leave their house and threatens him with a knife.
 A physical altercation ensues which is ended by Walter Jr., who calls 911.
 Walt responds by taking his daughter Holly, ignoring Skyler's desperate pleas for him to stop.
-That evening, Walt calls Skyler, as the police monitor the call, and effectively exonerates her of his misdeeds under the guise of an angry tirade.
+That evening, Walt calls Skyler, as the police monitor the call, and exonerates her of his misdeeds under the guise of an angry tirade.
 He then leaves Holly at a fire station so that she could be returned to Skyler.
 As a national manhunt is launched for Walt, Skyler is questioned by federal prosecutors about his whereabouts.
-One of Walt's associates, Todd Alquist (Jesse Plemons), and his gang break into the White home and threaten to kill Skyler and her children if she talks.
+One of Walt's associates, Todd Alquist, and his gang break into the White home and threaten to kill Skyler and her children if she talks.

 A few months later, Walt learns that Skyler works as a taxi dispatcher and is using her maiden name; no court date has been set.
 Skyler and her children have moved out of the house, which is now abandoned.
 After Walt is sighted in Albuquerque, Marie calls her sister to warn her, although Walt is already at the home.
 Walt has a long talk with Skyler, who is still angry at him but did not disclose he was there to Marie and makes no moves to contact law enforcement.
-Walt admits that he did not kill Hank and will be seeking revenge against those that killed Hank and stole his drug money.
-When she thinks Walt is going to give her his remaining drug money (which he actually forced the Schwartzes to launder for him) she tells him she and Flynn (the name Walter Jr. prefers) made it clear they don't want it.
-When Walt seems like he is going to use her and their kids as an excuse for his actions, Skyler gets angry, but is left stunned and silent when Walt admits that he entered the drug business for himself rather than his family which seems to give Skyler some relief and closure.
+Walt admits that he did not kill Hank and will be seeking revenge against those that did and stole his drug money.
+When she thinks Walt is going to give her his remaining drug money (which he actually forced the Schwartzes to launder for him) she tells him she and Flynn (the name Walter Jr. prefers) made it clear they don't want it and Walt technically tells the truth by saying "I spent all of it getting here."
+When Walt seems like he is going to use her and their kids as an excuse for his actions, Skyler gets angry, but is left stunned and silent when Walt admits that he entered the drug business for himself rather than his family and that he loved being a murderous drug lord and felt happy and alive while doing his deeds.
 Walt then gives her a lottery ticket with the coordinates of the makeshift grave in which Hank and Steve Gomez are buried to use as leverage for striking a deal with the prosecutors.
 Skyler then allows Walt to see Holly one last time before he leaves.